-Supervise visits between a child/children and their visiting parent or guardian who may have committed family violence, while showing exceptional decision quality and resourcefulness in secured setting.
+Summary: Supervise visits between a child/children and their visiting parent or who may have committed family violence, while showing exceptional decision quality and resourcefulness in secured setting.
 Accurately document all visits.
 Participate in weekly meeting.
 Manage conflict when it arises.
-Specifically, have the ability to intervene and/or terminate supervised visits when needed and provide safety planning resources for families when needed.
+Specifically, have the ability to intervene and/or end supervised visits when needed and provide safety planning resources for families when needed.
 Collaborate effectively in a small team.
 Be able to communicate family needs and concerns to other staff so limits are consistent.
 Be able to communicate effectively with families.
 Possess a high level of work ethics with handling confidential client information, appropriately set professional boundaries and follow safety plans for survivors involving confidential information.
 Participate in staff meetings and training as scheduled.
 Ability to work evenings and weekends.

 - Supervise visits between a child/children and a non-custodial party as ordered by Family Court or Child Protective Services.